 “Stanley Milgram was interested in how easily ordinary people could be influenced into committing atrocities, for example, Germans in WWII.”

 He researched “how far people would go in obeying an instruction if it involved harming another person”, in this case administering an electric shock.
 “65% (two-thirds) of participants (i.e., teachers) continued to the highest level of 450 volts,” which had been explained to them as “Danger: Severe Shock”.

-Many people, particularly the young, feel that their popularity in social groups such as Facebook – where they seek to be ‘liked’ – is very important to their happiness, as described in an article: Why Do We Get So Obsessed With ‘Likes’ On Social Media?
+Many people, particularly the young, feel that their popularity in social networks such as those provided by Facebook – where they seek to be ‘liked’ – is very important to their happiness, as described in an article: Why Do We Get So Obsessed With ‘Likes’ On Social Media?

 This is a current page, updated since publication of Patterns of Power Edition 3a.
 An archived copy of it is held at https://www.patternsofpower.org/edition03/4322b.htm